hubidu/bifrost-io/BACKLOG.md

 - HOw can I add the result of a rest api call?
 - Better parser for codeceptjs assertion errors
 - HIde sensitive data in test source, steps and step.args
-- Add more error details (actual/expected)
+- BETTER DO IN REPORT Add more error details (actual/expected)
-- Improve error messages
+- BETTER DO IN REPORT Improve error messages
 - Make html snapshot
 - Enable logging json or markdown to provide additional information (e. g. links to items)
 - Autowait for elements
-- Create a scenario outline from I.say(...) statements in the test